rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Or better, why would God not make salvation available to all, even those He knows won't be saved?
 This is the dangerous question that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before.
-In the end, Christ has a divine and a human will, He is both, and thus through Christ do we affirm objective knowable truth of man's free will and of God's absolute sovereignty.
+In the end, Christ has a divine will and a human will, He is both, and thus through Christ do we affirm the objective knowable truth of man's free will **and** of God's absolute sovereignty.
+We affirm the *synergoi* between God and man, made possible through Jesus Christ.